 How Long Can a Dog Go Without Food, Safely?

-Determining how long a healthy dog can go without food is not an easy task, and it can vary depending on a number of factors such as the dog’s size, breed, overall health, and body fat percentage.
+Determining how long a healthy dog can go without food is not an easy task, and it can vary depending on several factors, such as the dog’s size, breed, overall health, and body fat percentage.
 However, as a general guideline, a healthy adult dog can typically survive without food for around 3 to 5 days.

-This is because dogs have the ability to break down body fat for energy, which allows them to survive for a short period without food.
-But, it’s important to note that this is a rough estimate and every dog is unique, so consulting with a veterinarian is the best way to determine how long your individual dog can go without food.
+This is because dogs can break down body fat for energy, which allows them to survive for a short period without food.
+But it’s important to note that this is a rough estimate and every dog is unique, so consulting with a veterinarian is the best way to determine how long your dog can go without food.